binpash/try/utils/README.md

 ```

 The script `../scripts/check_trycase.sh` will check to make sure that all cases are considered (excepting `TRYCASE(opaque, nonexist)`, which should not happen).
 If new files need to do a case analysis on how changed files and local files relate, annotate each case with `// TRYCASE(cf, lf)` and add a `check_file` call to the `check_trycase.sh` script.

+## Assumptions

+We rely on `user.overlay.opaque` to be set for opaque directories, which we can assume will happen because `try` sets `-o userxattr` when it mounts the overlay.

+We do not handle [redirect directories](https://docs.kernel.org/filesystems/overlayfs.html#redirect-dir), instead relying on `cp`/`mv` to do the copying.

+We have not seen `user.overlay.whiteout` in practice---perhaps it only gets made when you can't `mknod` a `(0,0)` character device on the upperdir filesystem?